 On March 7, 2019 NAFRA member and special advisor Scott MacLean attended an important Bail Policy Summit hosted by the Heritage Foundation in Washington D.C. as the representative of the association.
 The summit was attended by high level decision makers and stakeholders including a former United States Attorney General.
 Scott was able to represent the interests of our members and dispel many myths about the industry bringing an honest and accurate perspective to the debate about the future of the commercial bail bond industry and the bail bond fugitive recovery profession.

 On December 9, 2019, after consultation with fugitive tracking professionals in the international community, NAFRA president Chuck Jordan visited the International Criminal Court in the Hague, Netherlands, after lengthy discussion with stakeholders the NAFRA chartered the International Bounty Hunter Union (IBHU) in January 2020.
-The International Bounty Hunter Union (IBHU) is the trade organization for (non bail bond) fugitive tracking professionals operating in the international realm, assisting governments, INTERPOL and the United Nations with bringing high profile fugitives accused of Terrorism, Drug Trafficking, War Crimes and Genocide to justice for the purpose of earning substantial rewards.
+The International Bounty Hunter Union (IBHU) is the trade organization for (non bail bond) fugitive tracking professionals operating in the international realm, assisting governments, INTERPOL and the United Nations with bringing high profile fugitives accused of Terrorism, Drug Trafficking, War Crimes and Genocide to justice for the purpose of earning substantial rewards, primarily through the Rewards for Justice program.